fbpx

 If you’re lucky enough to know someone who works in a hospital, ask if they can help you to arrange a placement.
 If not, the next port of call should be your school.
 You can also get in touch with the education department or postgraduate centre at your local NHS Trust.

-Getting hospital placements without knowing someone can seem daunting, but don’t give up.
+Getting hospital work experience without knowing someone can seem daunting, but don’t give up.
 It will look even more impressive once you get there – and the way you tackled the task will demonstrate your tenacity and commitment.

 If you want to experience medical work in a real hospital setting this summer, learn more about InvestIN’s Medicine summer schools.